 You should select “no” to this question if any of the following apply:

-Individuals cannot purchase on your website or application;
+Individuals cannot purchase anything on your website or application;

 You simply display goods, services, or digital products but the consumer is taken onto a website or application managed by a third party (e.g. Amazon) to make the actual purchase (please note that this is different from a simple payment portal managed by a third party payment processor such as PayPal);